GoogleCloudPlatform/cloud-hackathons/hacks/ai-app/README.md

 You can do this with *GoLang* or *Javascript*.
 Refer to the specific sections on how to continue.

 ### Pre-requisites
 Genkit UI and CLI running.
-See setup steps for challenge 2.
+See setup steps for [challenge 2: GoLang](#challenge-2-create-a-prompt-for-the-userprofileflow-to-extract-strong-preferences-and-dislikes-from-the-users-statement).

 #### GoLang